PGScatalog/pygscatalog/pgscatalog.calc/README.md

 This Python package contains:

-* CLI applications to aggregate and adjust calculated PGS in the context of genetic ancestry similarity
+* CLI applications to aggregate and adjust calculated polygenic scores (PGS) in the context of genetic ancestry similarity
 * library classes and functions for working with calculated PGS and PCA data

+> [!NOTE]
+> * This package doesn't contain functionality to calculate a PGS from target genomes and scoring files
+> * If you want software that does that, check out the [PGS Catalog Calculator](https://github.com/PGScatalog/pgsc_calc)
+> * This package is focused on PGS aggregation and normalisation, and is used internally by the PGS Catalog Calculator

 | Application                  | Description                                              | Link                                                                                |
 |------------------------------|----------------------------------------------------------|-------------------------------------------------------------------------------------|